dustinscarberry/utubevideogallery/README.md

 - align - Removed in version 2.0
 - maxvideos - Set the max number of videos displayed (default: n/a) NOTE: changed from "videocount"
 - maxalbums - Set the max number of albums displayed (default: n/a) NOTE: change from "albumcount"
+- thumbnailsperpage - If set, gallery will be paginated with specified number of albums / videos per page (default: n/a)

 ### Shared Options